Buying A House: 15 Common Defects

 5) Poor Drainage

-Inadequate drainage around the exterior of a home leads to water intrusion in basements, garages and above damp proofing.
+Inadequate drainage around the exterior of the home leads to water intrusion in basements, garages and above damp proofing.
 This can compromise the foundation of a home and create mould problems.

 6) Failing Heating & Cooling Systems